copyrite/LwotcMinimalText/XComGame.md

 Damaging grenades in your grenade-only slot have +1 charges.

 ## HiDef Holo
-All units have +10/+15/+20 to crit chance against your Holotargeted enemies.
+All units have +10/+15/+20 crit chance against your Holotargeted enemies.
+* Applies to Holo Targeting, Rapid Targeting, and Multitargeting.

 ## Hipfire
 Firing your sawed-off shotgun no longer ends the turn.